 All solutions undergo a 750km radius spherical cap Gaussian filtering, unless otherwise noted, to clearly show the geophysical signal contained in the Swarm solutions.
 The GRACE and GOCE Gravity Model 05 (GGM05G) (Bettadpur et al., 2015) static GFM is subtracted from all models in order to isolate the time-variable component of Earth's gravity field.
 We chose to show the gravity field in terms of EWH, except for the statistics related to the correlation coefficient, which are non-dimensional as usual.
 The GRACE/GRACE-FO gravity field time series is linearly interpolated to the mid-month epoch of the Swarm solutions.
 The GRACE/GRACE-FO climatological model is evaluated at the same time domain.
-The analysis spans the complete Swarm mission period until 2020-03-31.
+The analysis spans 2016-01-01 until 2020-12-31.